mantidproject/mantid/docs/source/algorithms/HB3AIntegrateDetectorPeaks-v1.rst

 is then fitted using :ref:`Fit <algm-Fit>` with a :ref:`flat background <func-FlatBackground>` and a :ref:`Gaussian
 <func-Gaussian>`, then the area of the Gaussian is used as the peak
 intensity and added to the output workspace.
+An optionally fitting range of the scan axis can be provided with `StartX` and `EndX` in degrees.

-The `OptimizeQVector` option will convert the input data into Q and use :ref:`CentroidPeaksdMD <algm-CentroidPeaksdMD>` to find the correct Q-vector starting from the known HKL and UB matrix of the peaks.
+The `OptimizeQVector` option will convert the input data into Q and use :ref:`CentroidPeaksdMD <algm-CentroidPeaksMD>` to find the correct Q-vector starting from the known HKL and UB matrix of the peaks.
 This will not effect the integration of the peak but allows the UB matrix to be refined afterwards.